QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/ports/nmap.md

 $ sudo nmap -sS IP -p- # all ports
 ```

 However, this doesn't often work.
-NMap use an [ICMP Scan](#icmp-scans) to check if the host is up, which is blocked by multiple hosts such as Windows.
+NMap uses an [ICMP Scan](#icmp-scans) to check if the host is up, which is blocked by multiple hosts such as Windows.

 ```ps
 $ sudo nmap [...] -Pn  # assume host is up, don't ping
 ```
 </div><div>

+⚠️ It also worth noting that nmap uses a timeout, which may cause low latency ports to not be shown in scan results.

 A few common options:

+* `-n`: we often don't need DNS resolution
 * `-p`: don't scan all ports twice, use `-p` to specify which one you want nmap to further analyze
 * `-sV`: try to dig service names and versions
 * `-sC`: run default scripts to find some vulnerabilities